spring-guides/gs-messaging-redis/README.md

 <a name="initial"></a>
 Creating a Redis message receiver
 ---------------------------------

 In any messaging-based application, there are message publishers and messing receivers.
-To create the message receiver, you'll need to implement the `MessageListener` interface:
+To create the message receiver, you'll need to implement a Receiver with a method to respond to messages:

 `src/main/java/hello/Receiver.java`
 ```java